“Blockchain is a technological tour de force.”

 ~ Don & Alex Tapscott, authors – Blockchain Revolution (2016)

 Blockchain technology is a remarkable invention; the great mind behind this invention is the mysterious Satoshi Nakamoto – a personage not known to date.
-Blockchain, also known as blockchain, is a compounding list of records, called blocks; these are linked and secured using cryptography.
+Blockchain is a compounding list of records, called blocks; these are linked and secured using cryptography.
 In simpler terms, it is an online ledger which records transactions using encryptions; this ensures security for the user and also allows a network of users to verify them.
 The blockchain is not controlled by any central authority, which makes it corruption-safe and more efficient to use.

 The first use of blockchain was in Bitcoin, started in the year 2008, which has become a sensation now.
 When people began acknowledging cryptocurrency and online ledger, the prices of these currencies had already skyrocketed.